nextstrain/nextstrain.org/docs/infrastructure.md

 The production Heroku app is [`nextstrain-server`](https://dashboard.heroku.com/apps/nextstrain-server), which is part of a [Heroku app pipeline of the same name](https://dashboard.heroku.com/pipelines/38f67fc7-d93c-40c6-a182-501da2f89d9d).
 Deploys of `master` happen automatically after Travis CI tests are successful.

-A testing/staging app, `nextstrain-dev`, is also used.
-Deploys to it are manual, via the dashboard or [git pushes to the Heroku remote](https://devcenter.heroku.com/articles/git).

 ### Environment variables

   - `SESSION_SECRET` must be set to a long, securely generated string.